 How Pretty Links Can Help You Implement Link Shortening

 Unlike other link shortening services, Pretty Links leaves your branding intact.
-This is a premium plugin that can offer the functionality of a link shortening service, with more flexibility to boot.
+This is a premium plugin that offers the functionality of a link shortening service, only with much more flexibility.

 A look at Pretty Links within the WordPress dashboard